 Proper money management is an important skill to learn.
 It doesn’t make sense to leave all your money liquid – like in a savings bank account.
 Savings accounts offer instant accessibility but offer very poor growth.
-Neither will putting all your money in illiquid assets work for you – like investing everything in a mutual fund with a lock-in period.
+Neither will be putting all your money in illiquid assets work for you – like investing everything in a mutual fund with a lock-in period.
 You’ll be screwed when you need cash!
-You have to manage it properly by finding the correct mix – put a portion of your income in a savings bank account for instant accessibility or for use in contingencies, invest some in equity & debt funds for great growth albeit taking a hit on the instant accessibility part, invest some in tax saving instruments & so on.
+You have to manage it properly by finding the correct mix – put a portion of your income in a savings bank account for instant accessibility or use in contingencies, invest some in equity & debt funds for great growth albeit taking a hit on the instant accessibility part, invest some in tax saving instruments & so on.

 - Having no plans for your money

 Not having proper long-term financial plans in place for fulfilling all your dreams means that you will never be completely financially independent.
 For gaining financial freedom and achieving those goals a good financial plan is a must.
-Create long-term goals like buying a luxury car and then create an investment plan to fulfill that goal.
-Similarly create short-term plans like buying the new iPad & invest accordingly.
+Create long-term goals like buying a luxury car and then create an investment plan to fulfil that goal.
+Similarly, create short-term plans like buying the new iPad & invest accordingly.
 Striking the right balance is important – it would be foolish to buy the new iPad out of your entire monthly paycheck and having to take a loan to pay utility bills.

 - Not paying in cash

 Spending cash physically creates a psychological effect.
-When you literally take money out of your wallet and hand it over to the cashier you truly feel the worth of your purchase.
+When you take money out of your wallet and hand it over to the cashier you truly feel the worth of your purchase.
 Whereas when you pay with a card or any cashless service all you see are numbers – subconsciously you don’t think of it as money.
 Paying with a card is less painful and you’re likely to spend more than necessary.
 Try the envelope system – every month withdraw the money you’ve budgeted for monthly expenses as cash.
 Find some envelopes and label them – groceries, movie outings and so on.
 Place the cash in these envelopes according to your budget and then spend only this cash.
 You’ll be surprised by how aware you become of your spending.

 It is said that money is an awful master but a good servant.
 Take control, riches await.